SergiMP/JS100_JavaScript-Basics/README.md

 # JS100_JavaScript-Basics
-Simple JS exercices to get acquainted with the syntax
+Simple JS exercices to get acquainted with the syntax of the language.